 show wac Purpose Used to display the parameters for the Web-based Access Control settings currently configured on the Switch.
-Syntax show wac {ports [<portlist> all]}</portlist> Description This command is used to display the parameters for the Web- based Access Control settings currently configured on the Switch.
-Parameters ports <portlist>-</portlist> Use this parameter to define ports to be viewed for their Web-based Access Control settings. all - Use this parameter to display all ports for their Web-based Access Control settings.
+Syntax show wac {ports [<portlist> all]}</portlist> Description This command is used to display the parameters for the Web-based Access Control settings currently configured on the Switch.
+Parameters ports <portlist> - Use this parameter to define ports to be viewed for their Web-based Access Control settings.</portlist> all - Use this parameter to display all ports for their Web-based Access Control settings.
 Entering no parameters will display the remaining parameters of state, authentication method and Web-based Access Control VLAN currently set on the Switch.
-Restrictions Only administrator-level users can issue this command.
+Restrictions User Account Command Level - Administrator only